Domestic Violence: We Can Live Without It: Rights and Options Available Under the Law

 When a victim comes to the FJC, she or he will be asked to sign in at reception, be given a visitor’s ID, and directed to the third floor to speak to an intake person.
 During the intake process, the visitor will be helped to discover what assistance is needed and available.
 When the intake is complete, an advocate will see the visitor.

 One of the most often used services is preparation of a petition for an order of protection (“OP”).
+The LAET staff at the FJC attend each OP hearing date and handle multiple cases each week.
 If the abuser has been arrested and there are conditions of release, filing for an OP will require the victim to be in court at least one additional time.
-An OP can address issues that the criminal court cannot, including custody, child and spousal support, and temporary possession of the martial home.40 Furthermore, a respondent is subject to immediate arrest if found in violation of an OP, which may not be the case for violations of the terms of a probationary order.41
+An OP can address issues that the criminal court cannot, including custody, child and spousal support, and temporary possession of the martial home.
+Furthermore, a respondent is subject to immediate arrest if found in violation of an OP, which may not be the case for violations of the terms of a probationary order.

 IMPORTANT TELEPHONE NUMBERS: